SALib/SALib/README.md

 	* Comma-delimited: `--delimiter=','`
 	* Tab-delimited: `--delimiter=$'\t'`

 * `--sobol-max-order`: Maximum order of indices to calculate (optional).
 Only applies for `-m sobol`.
-Choose 1 or 2, default is 2.
-This must match the value chosen during sampling.
+Choose 1 or 2, default is 2. *This must match the value chosen during sampling*.

 * `-X, --morris-model-input`: Required for Method of Morris only.
 File of model input values (parameter samples).